 International Social Service

-Australians overseas in need of counselling services can contact our Consular Emergency Centre on +61 2 6261 3305 to be transferred to a Lifeline telephone crisis supporter.
+If you need urgent mental health support overseas, contact our Consular Emergency Centre at +61 2 6261 3305.
+A consular officer can transfer you to a Lifeline telephone crisis supporter.

 Department of Foreign Affairs and Trade, RG Casey Building

 Tel.
 (02) 6261 3305; 1300 555 135